AdguardTeam/AdGuardHome/HACKING.md

  #  *AdGuardHome* Developer Guidelines

-As of **2020-11-20**, this document is still a work-in-progress.
-Some of the rules aren't enforced, and others might change.
-Still, this is a good place to find out about how we **want** our code to look like.
+As of **2020-11-27**, this document is a work-in-progress, but should still be followed.
+Some of the rules aren't enforced as thoroughly or remain broken in old code, but this is still the place to find out about what we **want** our code to look like.

 The rules are mostly sorted in the alphabetical order.